filesverse/filerix/docs/guide/usage/c-cmake.md

 ## **Understanding the Code**

-The C code interacts with the `libfm` library to fetch the disk usage of a given directory (/ by default).
+The C code interacts with the `filerix` library to fetch the disk usage of a given directory (/ by default).
 Here’s a quick breakdown of the key components:

 - **GetDriveUsage**: This function retrieves the disk usage details (used space and total space) for the given path.
 - **printf**: The result is printed to the console for the user to see.

-This simple program is designed to showcase how to use `libfm` for filesystem operations and how to integrate it into a C++ project with CMake and Meson.
+This simple program is designed to showcase how to use `filerix` for filesystem operations and how to integrate it into a C++ project with CMake and Meson.

 ## **Common Issues**

-- **Missing `libfm.so` (Shared Library)**:
+- **Missing `filerix.so` (Shared Library)**:
-  If you encounter errors about missing libraries (e.g., `libfm.so`), ensure the library path is correctly set:
+  If you encounter errors about missing libraries (e.g., `filerix.so`), ensure the library path is correctly set:
   ```bash
   export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
   ```

-  If `libfm` was installed manually, ensure the path where it's located is included in `LD_LIBRARY_PATH`.
+  If `filerix` was installed manually, ensure the path where it's located is included in `LD_LIBRARY_PATH`.